February 3, 2026 / by Margarita Núñez Estimated read time: 7 minutes

 Capability to apply the tools and technology to your own localization process

-What is an e-Auction?
+What Is an e-Auction?

-Typically an e-Auction is:
+Typically, an e-Auction is:

 - By invitation only